 For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.

 The door in my workshop was a DISASTER.
 It was difficult to close and it scraped against the floor as it was opening.
-Plus, it took up a lot of space when it was opened.
+Plus, it took up a lot of space in my shop when it was opened.
 But worst of all the design of the door made my small workshop feel even smaller than necessary.
 I’ve wanted to make a door for my shop ever since I published the 9 Ways to Make Your Small Workshop Feel Bigger post.

 Just look at what that clunky door was doing to my small workshop.
-The design of the panels made the door feel “short and squatty” which made the already low workshop ceiling feel like it was crashing on my head.
+The design of the panels made the door feel short and squatty which made the already low workshop ceiling feel like it was crashing on my head.
 And the trim felt skimpy and like it could barely frame the door.

 Third, the skimpy trim would be replaced with appropriate sized trim.
-The trim would properly frame the door and make my space feel finished.
+The trim would properly frame the doors and make my space feel finished.
 All of these design elements would contribute to making the small workshop feel bigger.

-If I was going to make a door I wanted it to have the classic look of frame-and-panel construction.
+I wanted my interior doors to have the classic look of frame-and-panel construction.
 I’m a HUGE FAN of this style.
-The bathroom vanity, air conditioner dresser, and fireplace mantel were all designed with this look.
+This bathroom vanity, air conditioner dresser, and fireplace mantel were all designed with this look.

 Typically the frame would be constructed with mortise and tenon joinery.
 In the How to Setup and Use a Kreg Jig for DIY Projects post we talked about the definition of a mortise and tenon joinery.
 “A tenon, or tongue, would be cut at the end of a piece of wood (usually called a rail).
 The tenon would fit inside a mortise, a hole cut inside a piece of wood (usually called a stile) that matched the profile of the tenon.
 Add a little glue and mortise and tenon joint formed a very strong connection.
 While this joint provides for a strong joint, it does take some time to form the mortise and tenon before assembly.”